pingcap/tidb-operator/en/deploy-on-gcp-gke.md

 ### Customize logging

 GKE uses Fluentd as its default log collector, which then forwards logs to Stackdriver.
 The Fluentd process can be quite resource hungry and consume a non-trivial share of CPU and RAM.
-Fluent Bit is a more performant and less resource intensive alternative.
+Fluent Bit is a more performant and less resource-intensive alternative.
 It is recommended to use Fluent Bit over Fluentd for a production set up.
 See [this repository](https://github.com/pingcap/k8s-fluent-bit-stackdriver) for an example of how to set up Fluent Bit on a GKE cluster.

 ### Customize node pools